alvawei/smerge/README.md

 [![Build Status](https://travis-ci.org/alvawei/smerge.svg?branch=master)](https://travis-ci.org/alvawei/smerge)

 # User Manual
-Smerge is a merge tool that resolves merge conflicts with abstract syntax trees (ASTs) (see below for details.)
+Smerge is a merge tool that resolves merge conflicts with abstract syntax trees (ASTs) (see below for details).
 By parsing the source code into ASTs, Smerge is able to automatically resolve false conflicts (conflicts where the differences are purely cosmetic; e.g. variable names or whitespace), as well as provide an intuitive tree-based candidate resolution for conflicts with structural differences in the source code.
-This in turn allows developers to hopefully spend less time fixing trivial merge conflicts as Smerge will resolve them automatically.
+This in turn allows developers to spend less time fixing trivial merge conflicts as Smerge will resolve them automatically.

 ## Installation